Lpuena/translate-lpuena/README.md

-# translate-lpuena README
+# translate-Lpuena README

-## Introduction
+## Features

 1. Translate Chinese to English based on Google Translate.
-2. After the translation is successful, it is copied to the clipboard.
+2. After the translation is successful, you can optionally copy it to the clipboard.

 ## Usage

-Applicable for programmers when naming fields in development.
+1. Open the command line (翻译-input) to enter the translation mode.
+2. You can use the shortcut double-click ctrl to enter the translation mode.
+3. After the translation is successful, you can optionally copy it to the clipboard.

+## Extension Settings

+No settings are required.